 About my artwork

-My artwork work is inspired by nature, in particular - Fractals - the ever-repeating patterns found all throughout our universe.
+My artwork work is inspired by fractals in nature; the ever-repeating patterns found all throughout our universe.
 Through my work I explore ideas surrounding interconnection and the human experience.

 Fractal patterning is the foundation of all matter in our universe.
 Fractals are the shape of randomness - chaotic patterns that are characterised by scaled similarity.
 Fractals are the very essence of our DNA, nature, time and space.
 Examples of fractals are in the patterns of our nerves and lungs, of our brain’s neurons, of snowflakes, leaf veins, branching trees, flowing rivers, coastal edges, lightening bolts, weather patterns, galaxy formations, everything natural in our universe.